eoffermann/RidiculousRenamer/README.md

 # RidiculousRenamer

-*This is really just a silly experiment conducted with ChatGPT mostly to test how good it is at assembling a moderately complex UI.*
+This was really just an experiment conducted with ChatGPT to test how good it is at assembling a moderately complex UI.
+It was HORRIBLE at Kivy (it could never get working one) but terrific at PySide which is good enough I suppose.

+That said, it's a pretty decent renamer that lets you preview images you're renaming, edit destination filenames before they actually get made, and it has a decent progress tracker.

+It supports undo which is pretty cool for a commandline tool.

+Improvements could be made, and if you do something interesting feel free to send a pull request and I'll probably accept it.

 ## **The Creed of a Python Renaming Tool**